quixio/quix-streams/docs/api-reference/application.md

 - `commit_interval`: How often to commit the processed messages in seconds.
 Default - 5.0.
 - `auto_offset_reset`: Consumer `auto.offset.reset` setting
-- `partitioner`: A function to be used to determine the outgoing message partition.
 - `consumer_extra_config`: A dictionary with additional options that will be passed to `confluent_kafka.Consumer` as is.
 - `producer_extra_config`: A dictionary with additional options that